PavelLenchak/Training/README.md

-# git
+# Trainnig
- Learning how to git
+ Learning how to write beautiful code